grouparoo/grouparoo/core/README.md

 WORKERS=1
 REDIS_URL="redis://localhost:6379/0"
 DATABASE_URL="postgresql://localhost:5432/grouparoo_development"
-SERVER_TOKEN=a_random_string
+SERVER_TOKEN="a-random-string"
 ```

 3. Run `npm install` to install dependencies.
 This will also run `npm prepare` which will compile the typescript application and build the web page components.

 4. Run `npm start` to start the server and visit `http://localhost:3000` to get started.
 Follow the on-screen instructions to create your account and first team.

-A note on `SERVER_TOKEN` - this should be a random string that will be used to identify Grouparoo servers to each-other in the same cluster.
-It will not be used to authenticate users, but rather authorize servers to make requests against each other.
-SERVER_TOKEN is not a replacement for setting unique, per-application database credentials and isolated runtime environments.

 🦘